What is a CPU? How is CPU classified and how it works?

 • Alder Lake (12th generation Core I)

 3.2.
-Classified by semiconductor manufacturing process nodes in CPU
+Classified by manufacturing process of CPU

 3.3.
-Classified by purpose of use
+Classified by the purpose of use

-Each CPU is built for different uses:
+Each CPU is designed for specific purposes:

 • CPU for mobiles